zdelrosario/data-science-curriculum/curriculum.md

   - a random quantity with a distribution (e-stat01-distributions)
   - a dataset with descriptive statistics (e-stat03-descriptive, e-stat05-moment)
   - a future outcome using a fitted model (e-stat13-ci-pi)
-  - the relationship between variables using a model
 - Apply
   - the principles of curiosity and skepticism to perform EDA (e-stat00-eda-basics)
 - Quantify